 The Keidaner Yudel Ronder

 Over the following year, in letter after letter, he urged me to visit him in Lithuania.
 At first I demurred, explaining that I had small children at home, and vaguely promising to try and visit in the future.
 “Don’t put off your journey for long,” he replied.
 “I am the last Keidaner Mohican; I am already not young, and can’t wait for you long.”
 I finally went, in June 1995, and met him in Kaunas, his home town since the 1950s.
-He took me and my father on a brief but indelible tour of the town, explaining in his perfect Litvak Yiddish how the community had lived, and perished at the hands of the Germans and their local helpers.
+He took me and my father on a brief but unforgettable tour of the town, explaining in his perfect Litvak Yiddish how the community had lived, and perished at the hands of the Germans and their local helpers.

 Our tour was brief, it turned out, because Ronder was somewhat notorious, known for badgering the local authorities about the condition of monuments, gravestones and other reminders of the town’s vanished Jewish community.
 He also, by his own admission, made it his business to administer rough justice, arranging aid and recognition for gentile Lithuanians he identified as having helped protect Jews – and harassing and threatening those he identified as participants in the genocidal slaughter.
 Not many of the locals were glad to see him.

 His life story, posted here, reveals much – not only about surviving the Holocaust, but also about life afterward, in what we westerners used to think of as “behind the Iron Curtain.”
 Through Ronder’s story, we can finally begin to penetrate that curtain, and to fill in what has been an enormous gap in our understanding as Keidaner descendants.